KatharineDaniel/website-personal/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a postdoc working as a Research Fellow at Queen's University Belfast, on the core [Explaining Atheism](https://www.explainingatheism.org/) project.
+I am currently a postdoc working as a Research Fellow at Queen's University Belfast, on the core [Explaining Atheism](https://www.explainingatheism.org/research/core-research) project.

 I am interested in the Cognitive Science of Religion, or more specifically, the Cognitive Science of *Non* Religion.
 The Explaining Atheism project is investigating the major psychological and social factors influencing non-belief (e.g. Cognitive Biases, Religious Socialisation).
-We are examining this across cultures, and in particular, look to use modern causal inference techniques to look at the causal pathways to non-belief.
+We are examining this across cultures, and in particular, we look to use modern causal inference techniques to look at the causal pathways to non-belief.

-Prior to joining the EA team, i completed my PhD in 2022.
-Based at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin, My PhD looked at cognitive biases how we learn and generalise different kinds of information.
+Prior to joining the EA team i completed my PhD in 2022.
+Based at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin, my PhD looked at cognitive biases in how we learn and generalise different kinds of information.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.